-Keywords: cross-cultural adaptation, Pattani Thai students, culture shock, intercultural competence, identity transformation, Indonesia
+Keywords: cross-cultural adaptation, Pattani Thai students, culture shock, intercultural competence, identity transformation, Indonesia.

 1. INTRODUCTION

 Cross-cultural adaptation is a dynamic process experienced by individuals when they move from one cultural environment to another that differs significantly (Kim, 2001).
 This process is not limited to adjusting to new habits; rather, it encompasses psychological transformation, communicative adjustment, and identity change.
 In the context of Pattani Thai students pursuing higher education in Banten, Indonesia, cross-cultural adaptation becomes a complex experience, as they are required to navigate differences in values, social norms, language, and communication patterns between their home culture and Indonesian society.
 Young Yun Kim’s cross-cultural adaptation theory provides a comprehensive theoretical framework for understanding how Pattani students negotiate their adjustment to a new academic and social environment by considering both individual internal factors and the conditions of the host society.